vivekteega/neural-xor/README.md

-# neural-xor
+# Description
-Emulating a XOR gate with neural network
+A collection of neural networks I worked on as part of my Internship at RanchiMall